versx/WhMgr/docs/user-guide/filters.md

 	},
 	"gyms":
 	{
+		"enabled": true, //Filter is enabled
+		"underAttack": true, //Only gyms that are under attack "team": "All" //Team change to notify about (i.e. Neutral/Mystic/Valor/Instinct/All) },
+	"weather":
+	{
-		"enabled": true //Filter is enabled
+		"enabled": true, //Filter is enabled
-	}
+		"types": ["Clear", "Rain", "PartlyCloudy", "Cloudy", "Windy", "Snow", "Fog"] //Only send weather types that are in the list }
 }
 ```